thewchan/uxf/README.md

 explicitly.
 The data represented is a list consisting of three Complex numbers each holding two ``real``s each, a `str`, and two Fractions holding two ``int``s each.

+We recommend avoiding imports and using stand-alone `.uxf` files.
+Some UXF processors can do UXF to UXF conversions that will replace imports with (actually used) _ttype_ definitions.

 ## BNF